KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - We delved deeper into deployment and managed to deploy and link a simple front-end and back-end app with Heroku and Netlify.

 - Also learned a bit about Headless CMS and watched a tutorial on Strapi.
 Strapi looks like it could make back-end life a whole lot easier!

+### Day 58 ###

+- Before class, I began a NetNinja course on Nextjs and Contentful.
+So far Contentful seems to be an extremely useful tool that can really help to simplify back-end development.
+Looking forward to learning more!

+ - in the morning we were introduced to the Context hook and wrote an article with the aim of explaining state, props and Context to our peers.

+- In the afternoon we were introduced to React Hooks and completed a workshop where we practised using them.
+I can see how they can very useful in abstracting away code and making reusable functions.